 Hunting over bait

-In this method of hunting bears are lured to specific sites where attractive, often strong-smelling, food has been placed to attract them.
+In this method of hunting bears are lured to specific sites where attractive, often strong-smelling, food has been placed.
 Once bears are used to feeding at the site the hunter will shoot the bear from close by, usually from within a hide or “blind”.
 Whilst regulations usually limit the proximity of the bait sites to dwellings (typically to more than a quarter of a mile) there is still a risk that bears become habituated non-natural foods.
 If the bait is not regularly provided bears may well go in search of similar foods elsewhere, and a quarter of a mile isn’t far for a hungry bear.

 Arguably the point-blank nature of hunting over bait should help avoid the killing of immature bears, cubs and sows.
 In practice this is often not the case, certainly in part because it is not always easy to tell a sow from a boar.
 A mother with cubs may well come to a bait site without her cubs so there is no guarantee that orphans will not be created through this method of hunting.